samuelsonric/PolynomialOptimization.jl/README.md

 [Hypatia](https://github.com/chriscoey/Hypatia.jl), and [COPT](https://www.shanshu.ai/copt) without using `JuMP`.
 Despite `JuMP` being very performant for a modelling framework, it introduces a significant overhead that is omitted in this way.

+## About this branch
+This branch is a huge internal rewrite.
+The internal representations of the polynomials are changed to a custom format for efficiency.
+Modularization is improved.
+Solvers can be written much more easily by providing a generic efficient translation framework.
+The interaction between different relaxations is changed completely.
+Gröbner bases are removed (they make optimizations much harder and from experience are not very beneficial for speed).

 ## Compatibility notice
 Currently, the required complex-valued functionality is merged into `MultivariatePolynomials`, but a new release has not been